The mainstream media complains about Donald Trump, but their biased coverage helped him get elected.

 Let’s begin with a survey by the American Press Institute that shows only six percent of Americans have faith in the corporate or mainstream media.
 Put another way, that’s a 94 percent rejection rate.
-Gosh.
+My Lord.
 People have more faith in drug dealers, pedophiles and GMO food.That Americans have so little faith in the big media became crystal clear when Republican Donald Trump defeated Democrat Hillary Clinton for the presidency — a defeat many media outlets described as ‘surprising’ and ‘unexpected.’

 For hard-core liberals, I suppose it was.
 You can add to that list social justice warriors, bed-wetters and participant trophy winners.
 These people don’t live in the real world; they live in a bubble.